jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 **Outputs**: what you code spits out.
 A line of text onto the screen, an image, a file, even a noise!

 **Inputs**: what you code needs to run.
-This can be "hardcoded" or you can ask the user to supply it.
+This can be "hard-coded" or you can ask the user to supply it.

 **Loops**: code often needs to do the same thing on a long list of data.
 We often use loops to do this.
 Loops can be nested (i.e. a loop within a loop)

 **Conditionals**: you often run a bit of code if a certain condition is met, for example if the variable contains a number greater than 5, do this, otherwise do that.
 This creates a logic flow to your code and allows decisions to be made.

-**Functions**: if you find yourself doing the same few line sof code again, and again, we don't type them out repeatedly, we instead create a function which we can call every time we want to run those lines.
+**Functions**: if you find yourself doing the same few line of code again, and again, we don't type them out repeatedly, we instead create a function which we can call every time we want to run those lines.
 Functions take input (called arguments) and return data back to the main program (where you can store it in a variable, for example).